o7Moon/Scarf/README.md

 # Build
-Run nuget restore in src (Visual Studio (not VS Code) will do this for you) Build src/linerider.sln with msbuild or Visual Studio
+Run nuget restore in src (Visual Studio (not VS Code) will do this for you) Build src/linerider.sln with msbuild or Visual Studio Download Discord's Game SDK at https://dl-game-sdk.discordapp.net/latest/discord_game_sdk.zip and copy /lib/x86/discord_game_sdk.dll to the build directory.
+(If that doesn't work for some reason try x86_64)

 This project requires .net 4.6 and C# 7 support.